 Payday Loan Company Peachy Collapses Into Administration

-Payday loan companies have long been criticised for offering extortionately high interest rates to their customers – often people that are struggling to get by from month to month.
-Since the increasing backlash and complaints against these companies began a few years ago, a number of them have fallen casualty and collapsed into administration – such as Wonga and QuickQuid.
+Payday loan companies have long been criticised for offering extortionately high-interest rates to their customers – often people that are struggling to get by from month to month.
+Since the increasing backlash and complaints against these companies began a few years ago, many of them have fallen casualty and collapsed into administration – such as Wonga and QuickQuid.
 The latest company in this controversial industry to fall victim is short term lender, Peachy, and its parent company, Cash On Go.

 Who is Peachy?